 Buy or sell after the breakout handle

-The handle can be broken (break) up or down, and in this pattern the price movement trend after the break of the handle will tend to be strong, especially if the handle is penetrated upwards, usually the price will move to a minimum along the depth of the cup.
+The handle can be broken (broken) up or down.
+And in this pattern, the trend of price movements after the handle will tend to be strong.
+Especially if the handle is penetrated upwards, usually, the price will move to the minimum along with the depth of the cup.
 In the example above the handle is broken down after the price has broken the uptrend line (support) at (5).
 Traders can open a sell position when the bearish candle closing price is below the support of the uptrend line.

 Here’s an example for a tip-up penetration, still on EUR / USD pair:

 As shown in the picture above, the handle is formed triangle pattern (triangle) which suggests forwarding trend (trend continuation) when break.
 After the price has broken through the resistance handle, the trader can open the buy position when the bullish candle closing price is above the resistance handle level, ie at (F).
-Profit targets can be determined at least along the depth of the cup, or in this case the distance between the entry level (resistance handle level) and the lowest level of the bottom of the cup, which is 914 pips.
+Profit targets can be determined at least along with the depth of the cup or in this case the distance between the entry-level (resistance handle level) and the lowest level of the bottom of the cup, which is 914 pips.

 Inverted cup and handle pattern

-Movement of cup and handle pattern: downtrend – sideways – uptrend – sideways – break.
+Movement of a cup and handle pattern: downtrend – sideways – uptrend – sideways – break.

-Movement of inverted cup and handle patterns: uptrend – sideways -downtrend – sideways – break.
+Movement of the inverted cup and handle patterns: uptrend – sideways -downtrend – sideways – break.